 Preconference Workshops

-The Leadership in Higher Education Conference offers four half-day preconference workshops.
-The cost is $339 per workshop.
-The half-day workshops are held Thursday, October 10 in the afternoon before the conference begins.
+The Leadership in Higher Education Online Conference offers four preconference workshops.
+The cost is $299 per workshop.
+The workshops will be held live online at the listed times below prior to the start of the online conference.

 Enrollment is offered during conference registration.